Stress-linked pairs of vertices and the generic stress matroid: Introduction

 \section{Introduction}

 One of the central unsolved problems in combinatorial rigidity theory is finding a combinatorial characterization of \globrig{d} graphs for $d \geq 3$.
-Roughly speaking, a graph $G$ is \emph{\globrig{d}} if for every generic embedding $p : V(G) \rightarrow \RR^d$ of its vertices into Euclidean space, the (labeled) collection of edge lengths $||p(u) - p(v)||, uv \in E(G)$ uniquely determine all of the pairwise distances $||p(u) - p(v)||, u,v \in V(G)$.
-(We shall give precise definitions and references in the next section.)
-It is folklore that a graph is \globrig{1} if and only if it is $2$-connected, and Jackson and Jordán \cite{jackson.jordan_2005} gave a combinatorial characterization of \globrig{2} graphs, but the $d \geq 3$ case is still wide open.
+Roughly speaking, a graph $G$ is \emph{\globrig{d}} if for every generic embedding $p : V(G) \rightarrow \RR^d$ of its vertices into Euclidean space, the (labeled) set of edge lengths $\big\{\lVert p(u) - p(v) \rVert, uv \in E(G)\big\}$ uniquely determines all pairwise distances $\big\{\lVert p(u) - p(v)\rVert, u,v \in V(G)\big\}$.
+(Precise definitions and references are given in the next section.)
+It is folklore that a graph is \globrig{1} if and only if it is $2$-connected, and Jackson and Jordán~\cite{jackson.jordan_2005} gave a combinatorial characterization of \globrig{2} graphs, but the $d \geq 3$ case is still wide open.

-A major breakthrough in the study of global rigidity is due to Gortler, Healy and Thurston \cite{gortler.etal_2010} who, by proving a conjecture of Connelly \cite{connelly_2005}, characterized globally rigid graphs in terms of equilibrium stresses.
-A $d$-dimensional \emph{realization} of a graph $G$ is a pair $(G,p)$ with $p: V(G) \rightarrow \RR^d$.
+However, there is a linear-algebraic characterization of globally $d$-rigid graphs, for all $d$, due to Gortler, Healy and Thurston~\cite{gortler.etal_2010}.
+A $d$-dimensional \emph{realization} of $G$ is a pair $(G,p)$ with $p: V(G) \rightarrow \RR^d$.
 A vector $\omega \in \RR^{E(G)}$ is an \emph{equilibrium stress}, or simply a \emph{stress}, of $(G,p)$ if it satisfies a certain system of equilibrium conditions determined by $(G,p)$.
-The main result of \cite{gortler.etal_2010} states, roughly, that a graph on at least $d+2$ vertices is \globrig{d} if and only if for any generic $d$-dimensional realization $(G,p)$ and any generic equilibrium stress $\omega$ of $(G,p)$, the realizations $(G,q)$ that have $\omega$ as a stress are precisely the affine images of $(G,p)$.
+The main result of~\cite{gortler.etal_2010} states, roughly, that a graph on at least $d+2$ vertices is \globrig{d} if and only if for every generic $d$-dimensional realization $(G,p)$ and every generic equilibrium stress $\omega$ of $(G,p)$, the realizations $(G,q)$ that have $\omega$ as a stress are precisely the affine images of $(G,p)$.
 Although this is not a combinatorial characterization, it has nonetheless proved to be a fundamental tool in the combinatorial approach.

-Apart from the characterization itself, a major contribution of \cite{gortler.etal_2010} is the introduction of tools from algebraic geometry to rigidity theory.
-In particular, the authors gave a geometric interpretation of stresses as the tangent hyperplanes of the \emph{measurement variety} of $G$, the affine variety of every edge measurement that can be obtained from $d$-dimensional realizations of a graph $G$.
+Apart from the characterization itself, a major contribution of~\cite{gortler.etal_2010} is the introduction of tools from algebraic geometry to rigidity theory.
+In particular, the authors gave a geometric interpretation of stresses as the tangent hyperplanes of the \emph{measurement variety} of $G$, which is the affine variety of squared edge measurements of $d$-dimensional realizations of $G$.
 This geometric picture is at the heart of our investigations in this paper.